 Find Agriculture jobs | Zoek UK

-We currently have 209 Agriculture Jobs in the UK
+We found 166 Agriculture Jobs in the UK

 Agriculture jobs in the UK are varied and therefore the industry can be appealing to many people.
 Working in agriculture can vary from low-level positions requiring no qualifications or experience to management and specialist positions that demand university degrees or more.
 Modern agriculture is dynamic and continues to develop, reflecting the increased importance being put on the agricultural industry and the vital contribution agriculture employers make to society.

 With such variety in the industry in terms of type and size of agriculture employers, duties when working in agriculture will depend on the position you take.
 Entry-level agriculture jobs such as a farm worker will generally involve practical, manual work, such as cultivating fields, taking care of livestock and operating machinery.

 For higher-level agriculture jobs, such as farm management, plant specialist (agronomist), and farm consultant, agriculture employers may require additional skills, with general duties possibly including budgeting and planning to help ensure the business remains profitable.